Yelp/kegmate/KegPad/README.md

 ## Permissions

 Ensure all files in /var/mobile/Documents have their permissions set to the mobile user.
+If the /var/mobile/Documents folder does not exist, create it.